olegabu/fabric-starter/README.md

 - **api** `api.a.example.com` with [fabric-rest](https://github.com/Altoros/fabric-rest) API server
 - **www** `www.a.example.com` with a simple http server to serve members' certificate files during artifacts generation and setup
 - **cli** `cli.a.example.com` with tools to run commands during setup

-After initial generation of crypto material and config files, the network is started and chaincodes are deployed.
-Developers can use admin web app of the API server to invoke and query chaincodes, explore the blocks and transactions.

-What's left is to develop your chaincodes and place them into the `chaincode` folder, and your single page web app that you can serve by the API server by placing the sources into the `www` folder.
-You can take web app code or follow patterns of the [admin app](https://github.com/Altoros/fabric-rest/tree/master/server/www-admin) to enroll users, invoke chaincodes and subscribe to events.

-Most of the plumbing work is taken care of by this starter.

 ## Local deployment